IBA-VIAC CDRC Vienna Will Change Your Life. Be Prepared For It! – Ivo Bari

 See you all in Vienna.

-Young Global Ambassador of The IBA-VIAC Mediation and Negotiation Competition.
-3rd Place in the ICC Mediation Competition (2012) and 3rd Place Negotiator Team in The IBA-VIAC Mediation and Negotiation Competition (2015).
-Assistant Coach to the FGV São Paulo team attending the ICC Mediation Competition (2014).
-M&A, Corporate Law and Corporate Litigation Attorney.
-Practicing out of São Paulo.
+Ivo Bari is a Young Global Ambassador of The IBA-VIAC Mediation and Negotiation Competition.
+He secured the 3rd Position in the ICC Mediation Competition (2012) and the 3rd Best Negotiator Team in The IBA-VIAC Mediation and Negotiation Competition (2015).
+Ivo has also been the Assistant Coach to the FGV São Paulo team attending the ICC Mediation Competition (2014).
+Ivo is currently an Attorney, specialising in the fields of M&A, Corporate Law and Corporate Litigation.
+He is based out of São Paulo.

 published June 3, 2016